1936

 2007

-Participates in the 24th Annual National Juried Exhibition at the Berkeley Art Center.
+Is selected for the 24th Annual National Juried Exhibition, juried by Peter Selz at the Berkeley Art Center.

 2018

-Participates in the Air, Water and Earth National Juried Exhibition, LAPS, at the Muckenthaler Cultural Center.
+Participates in Air, Water and Earth, National Exhibition juried by Kim Abeles, Los Angeles Printmaking Society, at Fullerton College’s Muckenthaler Cultural Center.

 2020